The History of the Giles Family

 Daniel Prendergast

-b: before 1897 d: 25/12/1972
+b: 4/9/1891 d: 25/12/1972

 Daniel's grave in Piltown

-Daniel married Ellen Angela Dwyer, and the couple settled at the farm in Killonerry.
 In the 1940 Electoral register for the area, Daniel is recorded at the farm with his wife, his father, and another Thomas Prendergast, either his twin brother or his only son.
 After the death of his father, Daniel took over the running of the farm altogether.

 Both Daniel and Ellen were buried in Piltown Cemetery, and in subsequent years were later joined by both Thomas and Aquin Josephine.